 A full semester workload for all students is 30 credits per semester.
 In order to maintain a full-time status for Residence Permit holders, you must be admitted to 30 credits per semester.

 At the school, we have four different course levels with prerequisites as stated in the course list:

 - B - Intermediate, undergraduate

 - C - Specialization, undergraduate

 - D - Advanced, graduate

-Courses on the C-level as listed in our course list are taken with Swedish students with 60 ECTS credits background in that specific subject area who are doing their last year of specialization courses before graduating.
+Courses on the C-level, as listed in our course list, are taken by Swedish students with a 60-ECTS-credits background in that specific subject area who are doing their last year of specialization courses before graduating.